cloudydeno/deno-kubernetes_client/README.md

 To get started on local development, `autoDetectClient` will most likely decide to call out to your `kubectl` installation to make each network call.
-This only requires the `--allow-run` Deno flag.
+This only requires the `--allow-run=kubectl` Deno flag.

 To use other clients, more flags are necesary.
-See "Client Implementations" below for more information on other clients.
+See "Client Implementations" below for more information on flags and other HTTP clients.

 The `kubectl` client logs the issued commands if `--verbose` is passed to the Deno program.